freeCodeCamp/guide/src/pages/c/loops/index.md

 The next section is a boolean condition that will be checked for true or false, just like our while loop.
 It's referred to as a 'condition', because it's the condition that will get checked before starting a loop.

-The final section is referred to as the 'afterthought'.
-Its job is to perform some operation every loop, after the code within the brackets has been run through.
+The final section is referred to as the 'increment/decrement'.
+Its job is to perform some operation every loop - usually adding or subtracting from the initial variable - after the code within the brackets has been run through.
 In this case, it's just adding one to the count.
-This is the most common way for the afterthought to be used, because it lets you keep count of how many times you've run through a for loop.
+This is the most common way for the increment to be used, because it lets you keep count of how many times you've run through a for loop.

 # Some Fun and Useful Quirks